lsst-sqre/sqr-029/index.rst

 This result would allow for quasi-realtime access to the telemetry stream from resources at the LDF.
 This would not be possible with the current baseline design (see discussion in `DMTN-082 <https://dmtn-082.lsst.io/>`_).

-In particular, it is very encouraging because both Kafka and InfluxDB were deployed in modest hardware, and with default configurations.
-There is certainly room for improvement, and many aspects to explore in both Kafa and InfluxDB deployments.

 The InfluxDB throughput
 -----------------------